nitrogem35/nitrogem35/readme.md

 - SQL: storing account data for users of games I've developed
 - Rust: currently learning in order to build blazingly fast applications
 - WebAssembly: reverse engineering web apps that use the language in order to better understand their control flow
-- PHP: *never, because I don't like being hacked*
+- PHP: *never, because I don't like being hacked.*

 I play Codewars sometimes, you can friend me on there if you'd like: **https://codewars.com/users/nitrogem35**